BURG3R5/quicknexus/README.md

 ## REST API

-### POST /api/tunnels
+### GET /portal/:subdomain/new

-Create a new tunnel.
-A quickportal posts to this endpoint to request a new tunnel with a specific name, or a randomly assigned name.
+Create a new portal.
+A quickportal posts to this endpoint to request a new portal with a specific name, or a randomly assigned name.

-### GET /api/status
+### GET /stats

 General server information.